queerviolet/exercise.unix-tree/README.md

         words.rb
       Applications

-## Release 5: Stretch with box drawing
+## Release 5: Stretch goal — box drawing

 As a stretch goal, modify your program to print lines representing the directory structure like the `tree` utility does.
 Let's take a look